-Non-commercial vessels arriving in Australian territorial seas must have the option to submit a non-commercial vessel pre-arrival report (PAR) which includes questions relating to the biofouling management practices on the vessel.
+Non-commercial vessels arriving in Australian territorial seas must submit a pre-arrival report (PAR), which includes questions on biofouling management.
+The PAR responses help us manage biosecurity risks associated with biofouling on non-commercial vessels.

-The responses provided in the PAR will inform the department's policies for management of biosecurity risks associated with biofouling on non-commercial vessels.
-Biosecurity officers will continue to assess the level of biosecurity risk associated with non-commercial vessel biofouling on arrival and may take necessary actions to address these risks.
+Biosecurity officers assess the level of biosecurity risk associated with non-commercial vessel biofouling on arrival and may take necessary actions to address these risks.

 Help reduce the risk of biofouling